the-turing-way/the-turing-way/book/website/communication/lay-summaries/lay-summaries-personal-stories.md

 * Blog - [The Open Archaeobotanist](https://ekaroune.github.io/The-Open-Archaeobotanist/)
 * Twitter - [ekaroune](https://twitter.com/ekaroune)

-We would like to thank Emma for answering our interview questions about her work with [PalaeoSIG](https://www.britishecologicalsociety.org/membership-community/special-interest-groups/palaeoecology-group/), who are the special interest group for palaeoecology at the British Ecological Society.
+We would like to thank Emma for answering our interview questions about her work with [PalaeoSIG](https://www.britishecologicalsociety.org/membership-community/special-interest-groups/palaeoecology-group/), the special interest group for palaeoecology at the British Ecological Society.

 Comments are also made in this case study by Dr Althea Davies and Dr Jane Bunting, who are the Secretaries of the PalaeoSIG and the organisers of this project along with Dr Eileen Tisdall.